"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 2. If the problem is not remedied to the employee's satisfaction, the employee should report it to the Joint Occupational Health and Safety Committee, or Health and Safety Representative, if one exists at that workplace.

-3. If the problem is still not remedied to the employee's satisfaction, the employee should report it to the Nova Scotia Department of Labour and Advanced Education.
+3. If the problem is still not remedied to the employee's satisfaction, the employee should report it to the Nova Scotia Department of Labour, Skills and Immigration.

-When an employee refuses to do work, that employee has the right to participate in the investigation along with the Joint Occupational Health and Safety Committee, Health and Safety Representative or Department of Labour and Advanced Education Occupational Health and Safety Officer when they inspect the workplace to see if the employee has a good reason for refusing to do the work.
+When an employee refuses to do work, that employee has the right to participate in the investigation along with the Joint Occupational Health and Safety Committee, Health and Safety Representative or Department of Labour, Skills and Immigration Occupational Health and Safety Officer when they inspect the workplace to see if the employee has a good reason for refusing to do the work.

 During the refusal, the employee will be paid their regular wages.